Federated Learning of Generative Image Priors for MRI Reconstruction: Theory

 \subsection{Federated Learning of Generative MRI Priors}

-To improve generalization and flexibility in multi-site collaborations, we propose a novel method based on decentralized learning of generative MRI priors.
-During training, a global MRI prior is learned using an unconditional adversarial model with shared generator and local discriminator networks (Fig. \ref{fig:fedgimp_main}, Alg. \ref{alg:flgimp_training}).
-During inference, the prior is combined with subject-specific imaging operators and further adapted to minimize data-consistency loss on undersampled acquisitions (Fig. \ref{fig:fedgimp_opt}, Alg. \ref{alg:cap}).
-In this section, we describe the model architecture, and training and inference procedures for FedGIMP.
+To improve flexibility in multi-site collaborations, we propose a novel method based on decentralized learning of generative MRI priors.
+A global MRI prior is trained using an unconditional adversarial model with shared generator and local discriminator networks (Fig. \ref{fig:fedgimp_main}).
+During inference, the prior is combined with subject-specific imaging operators and adapted to the reconstruction task (Fig. \ref{fig:fedgimp_opt}).
+The proposed architecture and learning procedures are described below.